Linda Bloodworth-Thomason

 Linda Joyce Bloodworth-Thomason (born April 15, 1947) is an American writer, director, and television producer.
-She is best known for creating, writing, and producing several television series, most successfully with the series Designing Women and Evening Shade.
+She is best known for creating, writing, and producing several television series, most successfully with the sitcoms Designing Women and Evening Shade.
 She and her husband, Harry Thomason, are also notable for their friendship with former President Bill Clinton, and the role they played in his election campaigns.

 Early life

-Bloodworth was born in Poplar Bluff, Missouri, the daughter of Ralph and Claudia Bloodworth.
+Bloodworth was born in Poplar Bluff, Missouri, United States, the daughter of Ralph and Claudia Bloodworth.
 She graduated from Poplar Bluff High School.
 She went on to obtain a Bachelor of Arts degree in English from the University of Missouri in Columbia, Missouri.

-In the early 1970s she moved to Los Angeles, California, where she taught English at Jordan High School, in the south Los Angeles community of Watts.
+In the early 1970s, she moved to Los Angeles, California, where she taught English at Jordan High School, in the south Los Angeles community of Watts.

 Career

 Early career

 After her teaching stint concluded, Bloodworth went on to work for The Wall Street Journal in advertising.
 She then became a reporter for the Los Angeles Daily Journal.
 During this period, she also began working as a freelance writer in television.

-Her early script-writing work included five episodes of M*A*S*H – of which one episode, "Hot Lips and Empty Arms," written with Mary Kay Place, was nominated for an Emmy Award – as well as scripts for Rhoda, the television version of Paper Moon, and the original pilot for One Day at a Time.
+Her early script-writing work included five episodes of M*A*S*H – of which one episode, "Hot Lips and Empty Arms", written with Mary Kay Place, was nominated for an Emmy Award – as well as scripts for Rhoda, the television version of Paper Moon, and the original pilot for One Day at a Time.
 She also wrote scripts for the short-lived sitcoms Paul Sand in Friends and Lovers and Filthy Rich.